Partners at Law LLP is home to one of the leading Criminal Defence Practices in the country.

 It is vital that specialist advices are received by a person who is accused of having committed a criminal offence.
-Andrew and Ronald provide expert advice to clients against whom an allegation has been made.
+Andrew Vallely and Andrew King provide expert advice to clients against whom an allegation has been made.

 It may be likely that a person will be arrested for the purpose of a criminal allegation being fully investigated, involving the person being detained by An Garda Siochana under legislation for questioning.

 A person who is arrested is entitled to receive legal advice and reasonable access to a solicitor in custody who can best advise them in relation to the subject matter of the allegation and any defence which arises.